robertsbriediss/Pipes-Puzzle/README.md

 2. Data is requested through websocket, connected to wss://hometask.eg1236.com/game-pipes/
 3. Data is saved on global store with redux, to have ability to get data from one place
 4. On level completion level id is saved to local storage, to have ability to refresh page without losing completed levels
+5. Auto-solver splitter in stages
+   1. Solve 100% straight away known cells, like some grid border cells, '╋' and those cell neighbors
+   2. Solve cells by checking neighbor cells

 ---